kanchantewary/learn-gcp/basics.md

 managed spark/hadoop cluster

+# Tutorials
-# create a VM from gcloud
+## create a VM from gcloud
-# create and attach a persistent disk from gcloud
+## create and attach a persistent disk from gcloud
+## create a small python-based app and run in app engine

+# App engine (serverless and ops-free)
+use for hosting highly available applications (examples can be web apps, mobile applications, gaming backends, REST APIs)
+Environments:
+Standard - basically a preinstalled container engine Flexible - basically a compute engine environment (VM), more choices, can be customized cloud functions - written in js, runs on node.js runtime